 CDC’s Division of Laboratory Sciences in the National Center for Environmental Health measured indicators in blood and urine samples collected from participants in CDC’s National Health and Nutrition Examination Survey.
-Data are presented for the years 1999-2006, with emphasis on newly available data for 2003-2006.
+Data were processed for the years 1999-2006, with emphasis on newly available data for 2003-2006.

 CDC’s Second Nutrition Report establishes blood and urine reference levels for 58 biochemical indicators; more than twice as many indicators as its first report, published in 2008.
 The report includes first-time data for a new indicator of iron deficiency and for 24 healthy and unhealthy fatty acids.